 I’ve been very lucky, in that, Johnnie is a terrific cook and has gone out of her way to find recipes that are not only Gluten-Free, but also taste good.
 If we’re going to a friend’s house, we just take a couple pieces of Gluten-Free bread in a foil wrap to have with dinner.

-If we go out to a restaurant, I immediately show the waiter the Gluten-Free dining card (Living Without magazine is one of a number of sources for these cards).
+If we go out to a restaurant, I immediately show the waiter the Gluten-Free dining card (Living Without’s Gluten Free & More magazine is one of a number of sources for these cards).
 Then, ask the waiter to show the card to the chef.
 If there is any hesitation or confusion on the chef’s part, we politely leave.
 So far, I’ve only run into one restaurant we had to leave.

 One of the first restaurant chains to feature a Gluten-Free menu was the Outback Steakhouse.
 We’ve been to several Outbacks in several states and have had good luck.
-You can download the Outback Steakhouse Gluten-Free Menu from their website and take it with you.
+You can download the Outback Steakhouse Gluten-Free menu from their site and take it with you.

 P.F.Chang’s, Bonefish Grill, Wildfire and most of the Lettuce Entertain You chain restaurants also have Gluten-Free menus.
 Even Steak & Shake’s on-line website allows you to see what allergens, including gluten, are in their dishes and shakes.
 We’ve regularly stopped while traveling and had some chili (no chips) and a shake.
 Texas Road House has a Gluten-Free menu but ALWAYS bring it to the management’s attention.
 We’ve even had a chef come out of the kitchen and go over the menu with us.